dart-lang/language/working/333 - shared memory multithreading/proposal.md

 In the _shared **everything** multithreading_ shared fields can be allowed to contain anything - including instances of mutable Dart classes.
-However, initially I propose to limit shared fields by allowing only _trivially shareable types_.
-These types are those which already can pass through `SendPort` without copying:
+However, initially I propose to limit shared fields by allowing only _trivially shareable types_, which include:

+- Objects which do not contain mutable state and thus can already pass through `SendPort` without copying:
   - strings;
   - numbers;
-- [deeply immutable][] types;
+  - instances of [deeply immutable][] types;
-- builtin implementations of `SendPort` and `TypedData`;
+  - instances of internal implementation of `SendPort`;
   - tear-offs of static methods;
+  - compile time constants;
+- Objects which contain non-structural (binary) mutable state:
+  - `TypedData`
+  - `Struct` instances
-- closures which capture variables which are annotated with `@pragma('vm:shared')` and are of trivially shareable types;
+- Closures which capture variables which are annotated with `@pragma('vm:shared')` and are of trivially shareable types;

-Sharing of these types don't break isolate boundaries.
+Sharing of these types does not break isolate boundaries.

 [deeply immutable]: https://github.com/dart-lang/sdk/blob/bb59b5c72c52369e1b0d21940008c4be7e6d43b3/runtime/docs/deeply_immutable.md